Skip to content

 Discover how React's new Activity component revolutionizes conditional rendering.
 Learn to preserve state, boost performance, and create instant UI transitions in this deep dive.

 You’re building a tabbed interface.
-User fills out a form in Tab A, switches to Tab B, and then goes back to Tab A.
+A user fills out a form in Tab A, switches to Tab B, then comes back to Tab A.

-For years, we’ve hacked around this with global state stores, keep-alive libraries, or just accepting the performance hit.
+For years, the workarounds were global state stores, keep-alive libraries, or accepting the performance hit.

 What is <Activity>?